pemtajo/badge-readme/README.md

             - name: Badges - Readme
               uses: pemtajo/badge-readme@main
      ```
+      ```

 3. Other Repository (not Profile)

-  If you're executing the workflow on another repo other than `<username>/<username>`, you will need:
+  If you are executing the workflow in another repo other than `<username>/<username>`, you will need:

     a.
-A GitHub API Token with `repo` scope from [here] - https://github.com/settings/tokens. _(note: if you not running the action in your Profile Repository)_
+A GitHub API Token with repo scope from [here] - https://github.com/settings/tokens. _(note: if you not running the action in your Profile Repository)_
     b.
 Also, you can use [this](#other-repository-not-profile) example to work it out.
     c.
 A [GitHub Access Token] is required and you can set it up through this link > (https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token)
     d.
 Save in your the Repo Secrets `GH_TOKEN = <Your GitHub Access Token>`